marcrickenbach/usq_pc1/README.md

 some time.

 ### Building Zephyr and its tools
 Open a VSCode terminal.
-You should be at /workspaces/terpsichore, which is inside the cloned repository.
+You should be at /workspaces/usq_pc1, which is inside the cloned repository.
 From here, run the following
 commands:
 ```
+$ sudo chown -R $(whoami):$(whoami) /workspaces
 $ west init -l
 $ west update
 ```
+The first command changes permissions to the user so that we can run the west init command in the workspaces directory.

 The -l flag will create a new west workspace using the local west.yml file at the root of the project directory.
 This west manifest file tells the build system what modules we need to build.
 The west update